Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Note: [[!MPEGCMAF]] allows multiple kind boxes, hence multiple roles can be signalled.
 By default one should signal the DASH role urn:mpeg:dash:role:2011.
-A receiver can derive corresponding configuration in other streaming protocols such as HLS [[!RFC8216]].
+A receiver can derive corresponding configuration for other streaming protocols such as HLS [[!RFC8216]].
 In case this is not desired, additional kind boxes with corresponding schemeIdUri and values can be used to explicitly signal this kind of information.
 Subschemes can be signalled in the schemIdURI as schemeIdURI@value.